CONTRACT RESEARCH AND TRAINING SERVICES ON SCIENTIFIC AND ENGINEERING SIMULATIONS

-The above reports have been compiled by one of our collaborators, Dr. Gerhard Goldbeck from Goldbeck Consulting, as part of a larger effort coordinated by the European Materials Modeling Council (EMMC) to foster and facilitate the accessibility of scientific and engineering simulation techniques, for the benefit of the wider industrial and technology world.
+The first three above reports have been compiled by one of our collaborators, Dr. Gerhard Goldbeck from Goldbeck Consulting, as part of a larger effort coordinated by the European Materials Modeling Council (EMMC) to foster and facilitate the accessibility of scientific and engineering simulation techniques, for the benefit of the wider industrial and technological world.

 In a similar spirit, Quantum Server Networks provides remote contract research/consultancy services on computational science and engineering topics to clients from industry, academia or governmental laboratories and institutions.
 A diverse and broad range of expertise and services are offered to our clients, corresponding to the professional profiles of the member consultants outlined throughout the present page.

 In order to begin a new collaboration with one of the expert consultants whose profile is presented herein, please send a message to the following email address: .
 Further instructions on how to proceed forward with the collaboration will then be provided to your company or organization.
 Please note that all financial transactions negotiated between the client and consultant are subject to a 15% commission fee operated by Quantum Server Networks.
 Other than this, unlimited freedom and flexibility is offered to both clients and consultants to negotiate the terms of their agreement between them (for example duration of the contract, hourly rates, payment method etc..)

-For the smooth execution of online collaborations, Quantum Server particularly recommends the TeamViewer remote desktop software, the Zoom video-conferencing software, the Slack professional instant messaging tool, the JIRA task-management and issue-tracking platform (or Asana for a free alternative), the PayPal online payment system, the Overleaf collaborative online Latex editor, Google Drive for sharing large amounts of data, the SSH/SCP protocols for connecting and transferring files to/from remote computing clusters, and finally the GitHub source code sharing repository and software development platform.
+For the smooth execution of online collaborations, Quantum Server particularly recommends the TeamViewer remote desktop software, the Zoom video-conferencing software (or Skype), the Slack professional instant messaging tool, the JIRA task-management and issue-tracking platform (or Asana for a free alternative), the PayPal online payment system, the Overleaf collaborative online Latex editor, Google Drive for sharing large amounts of data, the SSH/SCP protocols for connecting and transferring files to/from remote computing clusters, and finally the GitHub source code sharing repository and software development platform.

 We also recommend the AWS cloud computing provider, for executing massively parallel simulations when in-house high-performance computing facilities are in short supply.
 Please consult the following tutorial for instructions on how to operate MPI-based parallel simulation codes on AWS.